Kluczbork: History

 A mint operated in Kluczbork during the reign of Duke Bolesław III the Generous, in the early 14th century.
 In 1426 Duke Louis II of Brzeg granted Kluczbork privileges of a salt market.
 For centuries the town was inhabited by a predominantly Polish-speaking populace.
 The textile industry began to grow in importance in 1553, but suffered a fire in 1569.
-Another great fire destroyed many houses on December 8, 1562.
-On January 25, 1588, the day after the Battle of Byczyna, Polish troops under Jan Zamoyski plundered the city.
+Another great fire destroyed many houses on 8 December 1562.
+On 25 January 1588, the day after the Battle of Byczyna, Polish troops under Jan Zamoyski plundered the city.
 The townspeople accepted the Protestant Reformation in 1656 and converted the local Roman Catholic Church into a Lutheran one.
 The Polish Brethren settled in the city after 1660, and organized their synods in the city in 1663 and 1668.
 The town had a population of approximately 1,000 in 1681.

-A fire on April 23, 1737, almost completely destroyed the town, leaving only a few houses and the castle unscathed.
+A fire on 23 April 1737 almost completely destroyed the town, leaving only a few houses and the castle unscathed.
 Several years of rebuilding passed before it reached its previous size.

 In the 18th century Kreuzburg was annexed by the Kingdom of Prussia in 1741 during the Silesian Wars and became part of the Prussian Province of Silesia.
 Under Prussian rule the town and the region saw a large influx of German-speaking settlers.

 The town became part of the German Empire upon the unification of Germany in 1871.
 It had a predominantly German-speaking population of 5,238 in 1875, although it was located in a Polish-dominated district.
 The population grew to 8,750 by 1895 and 10,236 by 1900.